alexcpn/alexcpn.github.io/html/NN/ml/4_backpropogation.md

 Let me repeat this in various ways as this is bit tricky to grasp.

-The Wikipedia defention - The term backpropagation strictly refers only to the algorithm for computing the gradient - that is computing $\Delta C / \Delta w$, computing the gradeint of the Loss or Cost function with respect to the weight.
+The Wikipedia definition - The term backpropagation strictly refers only to the algorithm for computing the gradient - that is computing $\Delta C / \Delta w$, computing the gradient of the Loss or Cost function with respect to the weight.

- Speakig more generally, what we usually mean by Back Propogation is the mechanism to adjust the weights of all the layers according to how strong was *each*  of their influence on the final Cost.
+ Speaking more generally, what we usually mean by Back Propagation is the mechanism to adjust the weights of all the layers according to how strong was *each*  of their influence on the final Cost.

- Speaking more specifically - It is an algorithm to adjust each weight of every layer in a neural network, by using gradient descent, by calculting the gradeient of the Cost function in relation to each weight.
+ Speaking more specifically - It is an algorithm to adjust each weight of every layer in a neural network, by using gradient descent, by calculating the gradient of the Cost function in relation to each weight.

-If you have not got this explanation fully, this is fine, once you understand it working, the above will be apparent nauturally.
+If you have not got this explanation fully, this is fine, once you understand it working, the above will be apparent naturally.

-### Back Propogation in Detail
+### Back-Propagation in Detail

 We have two layers here.
 We have got the weight of layer $l$.
 We need to find how much to adjust the previous layer $l-1$.

 The best way to see this visually is the way it is done by the tree representation of 3Blue1Brown video linked [here](https://www.youtube.com/watch?v=tIeHLnjs5U8).
 That is so far the best explanation of this topic.

- The below  GIF is a representaion of a single path in the last layer (l) of a neural network; and it shows how the connection from previous layer - that is the activation of the previous layer and the weight of the current layer is affecting the output; and thereby the final Cost.
+ The below  GIF is a representation of a single path in the last layer (l) of a neural network; and it shows how the connection from previous layer - that is the activation of the previous layer and the weight of the current layer is affecting the output; and thereby the final Cost.

 The central idea is how a change in weight affects the Cost in this chain depiction.